rziegl2/json.io/README.md

 # json.io
-This is a psuedo REST API to call for the Bit Clicker player data.
+Psuedo REST API to call for the Bit Clicker player data.